 2. Then, reveal your hand and tell the audience that, full disclosure, they’re about to hear some misinformation.
 Once is enough.

 3. Immediately follow up by summarizing the fallacy, the myth, the inaccuracy – but most importantly, why this misinformation does harm.

 4. After that, get back to the real facts, never mentioning the misinformation again.

 This method works by maintaining a laser focus on the important information.
-Oh, and a bonus hint: use repetition throughout the remainder of the presentation to embed the correct information in your audience’s minds 2.
+Oh, and a bonus hint: use repetition throughout the remainder of the presentation to embed the correct information in your audience’s minds.2

-People are susceptible to suggestion – we even get hungry just looking at pictures of food 3.
-It’s a struggle of the human condition, but medical communications should make the most of it.
+People are susceptible to suggestion – we even get hungry just looking at pictures of food.3 It’s a struggle of the human condition, but medical communications should make the most of it.
 How?
 Easy.
 Tell your audience what you expect of them in advance.
 If you tell a reader, a viewer, an attendee that paying close attention will be important, they’ll actually pay closer attention to the information in front of them.
 So, set the stage with turns of phrase that nudge people to assess the accuracy of information before making judgements.
 Just show them the proverbial picture

 Tackle the problem proactively with prebunking – debunking myths before people are even exposed to them.
 This method is like a vaccine against misinformation.
-First, you prime the learner’s brain to recognise that incoming information needs to be analysed, then you give it the tools to refute information that it recognises as misleading.
+First, you prime the learner’s brain to recognize that incoming information needs to be analyzed, then you give it the tools to refute information that it recognizes as misleading.
 However, one of the downsides of prebunking is that it’s tough to anticipate the misinformation that audiences might be exposed to, and writing all those refutations could be a full-time job in and of itself.
 But it’s worth thinking about and incorporating somewhere appropriate, sort of like a ‘pre-objection’